Where Humanity is Everything.

 Educators and other helping professionals

-Sessions are available face-to-face and/or online, always at your PACE, and always with the respect you deserve.
+Sessions are available face-to-face and/or online, in the community and / or in schools, always at your PACE, and always with the respect you deserve.

 I believe that true healing and personal growth thrive in spaces that embrace equality, diversity, and inclusion.